sp-95/fuse-framework/_sources/tutorial.rst.txt

 customized workflow.

 You only need an existing GitHub repository to create and run a GitHub Actions workflow.
-You workflow configurations are stored on `.github/workflows` directory.
+Your workflow configurations are stored in `.github/workflows` directory.

 .. _GitHub Actions: https://docs.github.com/en/free-pro-team@latest/actions